sagemath/sagewiki_to_gh-2022-10-10/sagedaysgit/status.md

    * Write documentation of the workflow for a Sage developer: one for people who know Sage's current workflow.
    * Write something to sage-devel about the plan
    * Git version of patchbot
+   * Motivate the choice of GIT as DVCS.

 === Necessary before 6.0 ===